Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 Customer data

-Question 34

-Under the shared responsibility model, which of the following is an example of _security of the cloud?_
+_Q34: Under the shared responsibility model, which of the following is an example of security of the cloud?_
 (Choose 3)

-- Maintaining networking components
+- **Maintaining networking components**
+> AWS maintains networking components: generators, uninterruptible power supply (UPS) systems, computer room air conditioning (CRAC) units, fire suppression systems, and more
-- Managing the AWS global infrastructure
+- **Managing the AWS global infrastructure**
+> AWS is responsible for the security of the cloud.
+AWS is responsible for its global infrastructure elements: Regions, edge locations, and Availability Zones.
-- Protecting the data center infrastructure
+- **Protecting the data center infrastructure**
+> AWS is responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud.
+This infrastructure is composed of the hardware, software, networking, and facilities that run AWS Cloud services
 Question 35

 _Which storage service can provide very high durability storage for objects?_

 **Amazon S3**
+> S3 provides high durability storage of objects

 Question 36